openshift/cluster-kube-apiserver-operator/README.md

 The current operator status is reported using the `ClusterOperator` resource.
 To get the current status you can run follow command:

 ```
-$ oc get clusteroperator openshift-cluster-kube-apiserver-operator
+$ oc get clusteroperator/kube-apiserver
 ```

 ## Developing and debugging the bootkube bootstrap phase

-The operator image version used by the [https://github.com/openshift/installer/blob/master/pkg/asset/ignition/bootstrap/content/bootkube.go#L86](installer) bootstrap phase can be overridden by creating a custom origin-release image pointing to the developer's operator `:latest` image:
+The operator image version used by the [https://github.com/openshift/installer/blob/master/pkg/asset/ignition/bootstrap/bootstrap.go#L178](installer) bootstrap phase can be overridden by creating a custom origin-release image pointing to the developer's operator `:latest` image:

 ```
 $ IMAGE_ORG=sttts make images